vuxcode/pr1-project-Josefin-animation/time-report.md

 11:53
-holy smokes i made the buttons work as they should now. now i need to fix the colorname array so it says the right thing when the button is pressed also need to finish story and input into the "game"
+holy smokes i made the buttons work as they should now. now i need to fix the colorname array so it says the right thing when the button is pressed also need to finish story and input into the "game" maybe ad a setting so nothing happens if the user presses a button after the counters at 3.

+>2025-12-08 Filling out the README.md

 # "Budget" 30 hours, 3-4 hours per week